stereopickle/Tanzanian_water_pump_classificationn/README.md

 Final Model

+Recommendations for future waterpoints:

+In analyzing this data, there are improvements that can me made that would likely have a positive impact on the issues surrounding water availability.

+	Failing pumps are costly and take critical resources away from the locals that depend on them.
+		- Further research into types and longevity of waterpumps that could replace the heavily failing motor and gravity pumps currently used would be a good start.

+	The world bank study showed that village managed waterpoints are 20-40% more likely to fail between years 1 and 20.
+		- Education and technical training for local communities would will allow those in the 		communities to maintain waterpoints and better manage water pumps.

+	Payment is a large issues especially when the average monthly salary in Tanzania is $50.
+		- Financial support systems from local government areas or districs in addition to payment arrangements in place is crucial to driving a reliable water system.

 Conclusion

 By being able to predict which wells need repair, this would significantly cut down on resources being spent on waterpoint checks where they are less needed and concentrate the focus to the problem areas giving way to quicker improvements and by extension additional availability of this critical resource (Driven Data, Taarifa, Tanzania Ministry of Water).